• Skip to primary navigation

 elevate breakfast with this carrot cake baked oatmeal

 This Carrot Cake Baked Oatmeal recipe will knock your socks off because it tastes like carrot cake!
 Did I say cake?
 Yes!
 The good news is that it is baked with wholesome ingredients like carrots, rolled oats, spices, raisins, and plant-based milk.
 Unlike your traditional bowl of oatmeal, this carrot cake baked oatmeal is mixed in one bowl and baked and formed into a chewy, soft, and nutty casserole dish.
+It's a favorite Daniel Fast meal prep breakfast option.

 This baked oatmeal makes a beautiful breakfast to start the day.
 But, the fact is—I've also eaten it as an afternoon snack with herbal tea and dessert with banana nice cream.
 Yum!
 This baked oatmeal recipe is vegan, gluten-free, oil-free, and soy-free.